-Book a beautiful Wye Valley holiday cottage in a truly stunning area. stay self-catering on the borderland where the Romans bathed, the pilgrims worshiped, the Normans settled, and King Arthur ruled.
+Book beautiful Wye Valley holiday cottages in a truly stunning area. stay self-catering on the borderland where the Romans bathed, the pilgrims worshiped, the Normans settled, and King Arthur ruled.
 These days, it is a place where markets bustle, salmon leap, grapes ripen, and culture thrives.
 The area is much loved by canoeists, walkers, and mountain bikers and it’s easy to see why.
 A large portion of the valley is an Area of Outstanding Natural Beauty.
 It is one of Britain’s most scenic and dramatic landscapes and home to a number of counties including Monmouthshire, Herefordshire, and Gloucestershire.
 Monmouthshire lies on the furthest south-eastern corner of Wales and is home to the towns of Monmouth, Abergavenny, Chepstow, and Caldicot.
 If you want to make the most of your time here, book a holiday rental for a short break or family holiday.

 This beautiful part of Wales allows you to enjoy the picturesque countryside and hills to the maximum.
 Opportunities abound for hill walking, rock climbing, hiking, canoeing, kayaking, and abseiling.
 If you are an adrenaline junkie, try out white-water rafting and see why it’s so popular here.
 Other leisure activities you can try out include ...swimming, tennis, golf, badminton, horse riding, and gym facilities.

 The Wye Valley caters for all ages and tastes.
 It has caves, museums, and historical buildings where you can learn more about the area’s interesting heritage.

 There is also a selection of family attractions including a steam train and pottery painting.